KarateJB/eBooks/DevOps/Kubernetes/04.ConfigMap/README.md

 ### A full sample of creating deployment

-In summary, we can create the runnable application by the following yaml file of Deployment.
+In summary, we can create the Deployment manifest as following.

 ```yaml
 ---